-Congress intended QIP placed in service after 2017 to have a 15-year MACRS recovery period and, in turn, qualify for 100% bonus depreciation.
+The TCJA classified qualified retail-improvement, restaurant and leaseholdimprovement property as qualified improvement property (QIP).
+Congress intended QIP placed in service after 2017 to have an accelerated, 15-year MACRS recovery period and, in turn, qualify for 100% bonus depreciation.
 Bonus depreciation is additional first-year depreciation of 100% for qualified property placed in service through Dec.
 31, 2022.
-For 2023 through 2026, bonus depreciation is scheduled to be gradually reduced.

-But the statutory language didn't define QIP as 15-year property.
-So QIP defaulted to a 39-year recovery period, making it ineligible for bonus depreciation.
+(For 2023 through 2026, bonus depreciation is scheduled to be gradually reduced.)
+But, the statutory language didn't define QIP as 15-year property, so QIP defaulted to a 39-year recovery period, making it ineligible for bonus depreciation.

-The CARES Act corrected this drafting error.
-Taxpayers that have made qualified improvements during the past two years can claim an immediate tax refund for the bonus depreciation they missed.
-Taxpayers investing in QIP in 2020 and beyond also can claim bonus depreciation going forward, according to the phaseout schedule.
-In some cases, however, it might be more beneficial to claim depreciation over 15 years.
+Avery consults a tax advisor, who shares some good news: The CARES Act included a technical correction to fix the QIP drafting error.
+Commercial real estate owners like Avery as well as other businesses that have made qualified improvements during the past three years can claim an immediate tax refund for the bonus depreciation they missed.
+Businesses investing in QIP in 2021 and beyond also can claim bonus depreciation going forward, according to the phaseout schedule.